DivyanshM30/microsoft11/README.md

 4. **No Browser Extensions** - No need for VPNs or proxy extensions
 5. **Offline Capable** - Interface works offline (API calls still need internet)

+## Deploying to Vercel

+This app can be deployed to Vercel for cloud hosting.
+See [VERCEL_DEPLOYMENT.md](VERCEL_DEPLOYMENT.md) for detailed instructions.

+### Quick Vercel Deployment Steps:

+1. **Push your code to GitHub/GitLab/Bitbucket**
+2. **Import project to Vercel** from your Git repository
+3. **Add Environment Variable** in Vercel:
+   - Go to Settings → Environment Variables
+   - Add `GEMINI_API_KEY` with your API key value
+   - Select all environments (Production, Preview, Development)
+4. **Deploy** - Vercel will automatically build and deploy

+**Important:** Make sure to add `GEMINI_API_KEY` in Vercel's environment variables, otherwise you'll get an error about the API key not being configured.

 ## Alternative API Options

 While this project uses Gemini API, you can easily modify it to use: